 When to Go Higher

-If you consistently get prints with very thin bases — and you’ve already tried increasing base height via the Advanced Support Settings — you’ll want to move the build platform away from the resin tank bottom, to give the base more room to build.
+If you consistently get prints with very thin bases — and you’ve already tried increasing base height via the Advanced Support Settings — you’ll want to move the build platform away from the resin tank bottom.
+Raising the build platform gives the base more room to build.
 Move in increments of 0.1mm, and try small prints until you get printed models with consistent support rafts.

 When to Go Lower

-If your models never stick to the build platform — despite double-checking the cleanliness of your Form 1+’s resin tank and mirrors — try moving the build platform closer to the resin tank’s bottom.
+If your models never stick to the build platform — despite double-checking the cleanliness of the Form 2’s resin tank and glass optical window — try moving the build platform closer to the resin tank’s bottom.
 Sometimes a little nudge is enough to make your models adhere and build correctly.

 This is an advanced tool, for when you’ve noticed and measured a consistent discrepancy between your model’s design and your printed results.

-The Y-axis of the Form 1 and Form 1+ is the direction from “left to right”, or hinge-to-peel, across the build platform.
-The X-axis is the front-to-back direction.
+On the Form 2, the X-axis is the direction from left to right across the build platform.
+The Y-axis is the front-to-back direction.

 When to Contact Us

-If your models are consistently the wrong dimensions, skewed by more than 5% in any one direction, or never adhering, reset everything to default values and send us a support ticket!
+If your models are consistently the wrong dimensions, skewed by more than 5% in the X or Y direction, never adhere, or are severely displaced on the build platform, reset everything to default values and send us a support ticket!